marklister/overlayRoot/README.md

 ### Persistent media

 * Enable persistent media by placing an entry in your `/etc/fstab`.
-Edit `/ro/etc/fstab` if rootOvelay is active.
+Edit `/ro/etc/fstab` if overlayRoot is active.

 ```bash
 proc                                          /proc          proc    defaults                 0       0